top of page

 Seek out an Expert

 Once you have done your own independent research and you have better idea of what you might be after, it is time to seek the help of an art professional.
 This could be an art dealer, gallery owner or even a private collector that you know and trust.
 The most important thing is that they are an expert in the type of artwork you are looking to acquire.
 The art world is vast and so an expert in renaissance etchings won't be able to advise you on contemporary lobby installations.
 The right person will have the experience and knowledge required to help you navigate the art world and find the best pieces to invest in.
-Checkout our article on 40 of the world's top art advisors by genre to find the right person.
+Checkout our article on 40 of the world's top art advisors by genre to find the right person or our insights into top 10 artists to invest in 2025.

 Decide on your budget